 It mostly depends on how cheap you buy your nuts.
-Also, if you do only nuts, or you mix nuts, with other things.
+Also, if you do soy, only nuts, or you mix the nuts with other ingredients.

 In general, it can be much cheaper, if you do half nuts and half oats or coconut flakes.